Laugharne/solana_token_extensions/markdown/immutable_owner.md

 const mint = await createMint(
 	connection,                      // Solana connection object
-	pkPayer,                         // Payer account that funds the transaction pkMintAuthority.publicKey,       // Mint authority (who can mint tokens) pkMintAuthority.publicKey,       // Freeze authority (who can freeze accounts, set to same as mint authority here) decimals,                        // Number of decimal places (0 means no fractional tokens, like whole units) undefined,                       // Optional argument for multisig mint authority (not used here) undefined,                       // Optional argument for multisig freeze authority (not used here)
+	kpPayer,                         // Payer account that funds the transaction kpMintAuthority.publicKey,       // Mint authority (who can mint tokens) kpMintAuthority.publicKey,       // Freeze authority (who can freeze accounts, set to same as mint authority here) decimals,                        // Number of decimal places (0 means no fractional tokens, like whole units) undefined,                       // Optional argument for multisig mint authority (not used here) undefined,                       // Optional argument for multisig freeze authority (not used here)